 At this point, Goldie’s facial expression went from a pretty smile to an angry frown.
 Standing from the table, she said, “Seems like we’ve done all we can, Ralph.
 Let’s get the hell outa here.”

 “Now wait a minute,” Anne said.
 “My father was a Baptist minister.
-You can’t just come in here and tell us you’re members of a cult called Southern Death and that you are descended from Indians who believe in cycles of the universe and expect to convert us in one fell swoop!
+You can’t just come in here and tell us you’re members of a cult called Southern Death and that you're descended from Indians who believe in cycles of the universe and expect to convert us in one fell swoop!
 Tell us what it is you want us to do.
 At least respect us enough to give us a chance.”

 Anne’s tirade caught them both by surprise, as well as me.
 Goldie and Ralph exchanged glances and Goldie resumed her place at the table.
-I went to the refrigerator and got us more beer.
-Then I said, “Now, please tell us what to do.”

 Ralph drank some beer and leaned forward in his seat.
 “All right,” he said.
 “If you’re really serious, this is what you need to know.”